rm-a0/2d-souls/README.md

 # Overview

-2D game inspired by Dark Souls, Sekiro and Hollow Knight level in Metroidvania style
+2D minigame inspired by Dark Souls, Sekiro and Hollow Knight in Metroidvania style

 # How to Install and Run